-There are two methods, basic and advanced, to configure multiple supplies for parallel operation.
 Refer to Sec.
-5.15.1 and to Sec.
-5.15.2 for detailed explanation.
+5.15.1, to Sec.
+5.15.2 and to Sec.
+5.16 for detailed explanation.

 5.15.1 Basic parallel operation

 In this method, setting the units as Master and Slaves is made by the rear panel J1 connections and the setup switch SW1.
 Each unit displays its own output current and voltage.
 To program the load current, the Master unit should be programmed to the total load current divided by the number of units in the system.
 Refer to the following procedure to configure multiple supplies for simple parallel operation.